Who is Bonnie Blue – and why is the OnlyFans creator facing backlash?

 Who is Bonnie Blue?

-Bonnie Blue is the stage name for a 24-year-old British adult content creator who has a sizeable following on OnlyFans.
+Bonnie Blue is the stage name for a 25-year-old British adult content creator who has a sizeable following on OnlyFans.
 She has sparked division after posting about her travels around the world, deliberately targeting university hotspots in order to advertise to young men and encourage them to sleep with her, something which she believes sets her content apart in a saturated market.

 Speaking to Cosmopolitan UK, Blue said, “As an adult content creator I want to educate late teens on how to have fun, stay safe and enjoy a healthy sex life without worrying about judgment and shame the older generation like to push about sex.”

-“I was bored of living in the 9 to 5, so [thought] I’m gonna give this a go,” Blue explained on the Dream On podcast hosted by Lottie Moss.
+“I was bored of living in the 9 to 5, so [thought] I’m gonna give this a go,” Blue explained on the Dream On podcast in 2024 hosted by Lottie Moss.
 “I’ve done Cancun in March, I’ve done Schoolies which is in Australia and then Freshers’ in the UK.
 I share my location online.
 I was like ‘This is where I’m gonna be, let me pleasure you’ and there was a massive queue.
 People were waiting for over eight hours.”
 Blue also added that she “loves taking virginities”.

 On another podcast, Saving Grace, hosted by influencer and internet personality, GK Barry (real name Grace Keeling), Blue further discussed her OnlyFans niche of sleeping with students by saying, “I loved, they loved it and it made me rich.”
 She also described how some would arrive looking visibly nervous, “They’re holding their IDs up, they’re shaking [...]
 I can understand why they’d be nervous, they don’t know me, they’ve just queued up for eight hours on end.
 All they know is that I’m videoing it and they don’t know what to expect.”